If you’ve got a bunch of leftovers you want to keep for a while, you just need to stick them straight into the freezer, right?

 By flash-freezing them first, you’ll be able to easily grab one or two from the container without needing to hack away at a frozen chunk of chicken with a knife.

 Read on to find out how to flash-freeze foods, what the benefits are, and which foods you can flash-freeze.

 How To Flash Freeze Foods

 To flash freeze foods correctly, you need to do some prep first.

 Make sure you’ve got the equipment ready; all you’ll need is a baking tray and then an airtight container or freezer bag.
 It’s also a good idea to line the baking tray with parchment paper to make cleaning up easier.

 If need be, split the food up into individual pieces or servings.
-This is applicable for things like chicken breasts, meatballs, or cooked meals like lasagna or meatloaf.
+This is applicable to things like chicken breasts, meatballs, or cooked meals like lasagna or meatloaf.

 Once the food is ready, separate out onto the baking tray, ensuring none of the pieces touch each other – if they do, they’ll fuse together when they freeze.